Mohammed-a-ali01/Project-1/README.md

 ![](Images/daniel-5.png)

-**Analysis**: The chart shows that around 71% of the 21fraudulent transactions are performed with merchants located in the same State where the cardholder is located.
+**Analysis**: The chart shows that around 71% of the fraudulent transactions are performed with merchants located in the same State where the cardholder is located.

 - To take the analysis a bit further, the merchant State was identified for the top 3 cardholder States (New York, Pennsylvania, and Texas)